 There’s this age old notion that football started in England, that’s probably why you must have heard the phrase “Wembley the home of football”.
-While I’m not here to talk about the origin of football or put out facts to support that football didn’t start in England, it is very important to remember this notion because it will form the basis of this writing.
+While I’m not here to talk about the origin of football or put out facts to support that football didn’t start in England, it is very important to remember this notion because it will form the basis of this piece.

 England is a nation whose roots are deeply engraved on the tablets of history.
 They cherish their heritage, so when a kid is growing up he is constantly reminded of how lucky he is to have been born into this great nation.
 So at a young age, a boy is being told how this great nation started football, how this great nation was so dominant in football back then and how it lies in his hands to restore that lost glory.

 So, rather than allow that young kid to grow up and determine what he wants to do, he is been put in a football academy and forced to learn the game of football.
 Have you noticed how most English athletes that do well in other sports tried out football at some point in their lives?
 Let’s take Ashley Young for example, with the kind of propensity he has shown for diving, little wonder what he could have achieved if he had settled for a career in diving just like Tom Daley.
-Paul Gascoigne may have been one of the world’s best rugby players, Ferdinand may have settled for basketball, Walcott have become a 4-time Olympic sprint champion by now and Rooney have been a boxing champion.
+Paul Gascoigne may have been one of the world’s best rugby players, Ferdinand may have settled for basketball, Walcott could have become a 4-time Olympic sprint champion by now and Rooney a boxing champion.
 But we can’t ascertain any of these because all of them were forced to play football.